 7.3 System Information Handling

 System information is divided into Minimum SI and Other SI.
 Minimum SI is periodically broadcast and comprises basic information required for initial access and information for acquiring any other SI broadcast periodically or provisioned on-demand, i.e. scheduling information.
+Minimum SI is transmitted using subcarrier spacing derived from the carrier frequency.
 The Other SI encompasses everything not broadcast in the Minimum SI and may either be broadcast, or provisioned in a dedicated manner, either triggered by the network or upon request from the UE as illustrated in Figure 7.3-1 below.